 - Optimizing images and media by resizing, compressing, and renaming with Alt-Text

 - Adding internal links to relevant pages on your website

-8. Off-page SEO and link acquisition
+8. Invest in off-page SEO and link acquisition strategy

 Link acquisition and PR are the final steps to make SaaS SEO successful because it puts your brand in front of target customers, position you as an industry expert, and bring in referral traffic from other websites.